 specific populations for reasons of security, safety, or intelligence

+gathering.
 I/R operations require detailed

 advance planning to provide a safe and secure environment.
 U.S. policies dictate that in addition to